robbfountain/131studios.com/resources/views/blogs/2021/11/using-google-api-sdk-to-read-files-from-google-drive.md

 	} while ($pageToken !== null);
 ```

 Here's what we just did.
-First we set up our Google Drive Service by instantiating it and passing our auth client.
-Once we have that established we use the `listFiles` method and give it the parameters we want to retrieve.  we are wrapping this in a `do while` loop so we are sure to get all files in case there are multiple pages.
+First, we set up our Google Drive Service by instantiating it and passing our auth client.
+Once we have that established we use the `listFiles` method and give it the parameters we want to retrieve.  we are wrapping this in a `do while`{.inline-code} loop so we are sure to get all files in case there are multiple pages.
 Each iteration of the loop passes the `nextPageToken` keeping track of where we are.
-When the files are returned we merge it with the existing `$files` variable.
-After it's done retrieving the files we will have an array containing all the file ids and name.
+When the files are returned we merge them with the existing `$files`{.inline-code} variable.
+After it's done retrieving the files we will have an array containing all the file ids and names.

-Let's say we wanted to get an individual file and it's contents.
-We can do that by calling the `get()` method on the Google Drive service
+Let's say we wanted to get an individual file and its contents.
+We can do that by calling the `get()`{.inline-code} method on the Google Drive service

 ```php
 $fileId = 'Xw4r04304s2324234l'; // File ID